frederic-perez/AmE-dictionary/data/interjections.md

 __oof__
 __oops__
 __ouch__
-__oy__ Used especially to express irritation, dismay, sorrow, or self-pity.
+__oy__ :two: Used especially to express irritation, dismay, sorrow, or self-pity. _Oy.
+Way to ruin a great talk._
 __pfft__ (phfft) Used to express or indicate a dying or fizzling out.
 Used to express or indicate a usually sudden disappearance or ending.
 __phew__ :two: Used to express relief, fatigue, surprise, or disgust.
 __poof__ :three: Used to indicate a sudden vanishing: _The magician waved a wand, and poof!
 The birds disappeared!_